Last updated on December 26, 2022

 Pearls were presented as gifts to royalty and were considered the ultimate status symbol.
-They have been an important trade commodity since Roman times, and the discovery of pearls in Central and South America in the 15th and 16th century led to the “Pearl Age”.
+They have been an important trade commodity since Roman times, and the discovery of pearls in Central and South America in the 15th and 16th centuries led to the “Pearl Age”.
 However, by the 19th century, the demand for pearls was so high that natural pearl supplies were almost depleted.
 That is why, in the early 20th century, people developed ways to culture both seawater and freshwater pearls, first in China and Japan, then all around the world.

-Before the development of the pearl farming and harvesting process, the only way of collecting pearls was through divers risking their lives at depth of 20 – 30 meters to retrieve the pearl oysters.
+Before the development of the pearl farming and harvesting process, the only way of collecting pearls was through divers risking their lives at depths of 20 – 30 meters to retrieve the pearl oysters.
 They would pre-open the shells, look for the gems and throw the oyster back into the water.
 The chances of success were limited, as a ton of oysters would give only a couple of quality pearls.
 Freshwater pearl harvesting was easier; however, these pearl beds were usually reserved by royalty.

 In the 1880s, Mikimoto Kōkichi as the chairman of the Shima Marine Products Improvement Association began to search for an alternative method to produce pearls.
 In 1893, after many failures and near bankruptcy, Mikimoto was able to create the first cultured pearls by seeding the oyster with a small piece of mother of pearl.
-Despite this major discovery, there were initial difficulties in selling these gems due to public confusion, and it was not until 1916 when the cultured pearl industry began to expand rapidly.
+Despite this major discovery, there were initial difficulties in selling these gems due to public confusion, and it was not until 1916 that the cultured pearl industry began to expand rapidly.

 How Are Pearls Harvested?